josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Even among the more moderate optimists, though—the ordinary people who just like the tech—the enthusiasm has always seemed…disproportionate, let's say.

-It was always perplexing to me that so many of my peers seemed so eager to be across the divide from me.
+It was always perplexing to me that so many of my peers seemed so eager to be across the divide from me; that they were so much more impressed with AI than I was, and so indifferent to flaws and drawbacks that I found alarming.

 They didn't seem particularly different than me.
 In fact, many were my friends, connections, and people I looked up to.

 We were looking at the same tech, with the same outcomes, and drawing entirely different conclusions.
 What was I missing?